What is Vitamin A?

 Because Vitamin A is a fat-soluble vitamin, you will find it in the fat of dairy and in animal products, as well as fruits and vegetables as beta-carotene.
 This means that skim milk will have no Vitamin A, because it contains no fat!
 Low-fat milks are often fortified to include more of the vitamin, though.
 Eggs contain Vitamin A in the yolk, and liver or liver oils have extremely abundant sources!

-A well-balanced diet of plants and animal-sources is guaranteed to get you provide you with adequate amounts of Vitamin A. If your plate has bright colors and looks picture-perfect, you’re on the right track!
+A well-balanced diet of plant and animal sources is guaranteed to get you provide you with adequate amounts of Vitamin A!